linx02/project-hub/README.md

 The project image section displays the image provided during the project submission or a default image if no image was provided.

 ___Purpose of feature:___
-Provide users with a way to see specific users and their posts.
+Provide users with an image of the project.

 __Profile section__